foundriesio/docs/source/fota-demo/index.rst

-To package and release our efforts, we have built an end-to-end demonstration system comprising all of the typical components in an IoT system: IoT Devices, an IoT gateway and an IoT device management platform.
-In the System Setup section, you will find 3 guides that will walk you through configuring each of the components.
+To package and release our efforts, we have built an end-to-end demonstration system comprising all of the typical components in an IoT system: IoT Devices, an IoT gateway, an IoT device management platform, integration (via MQTT) with a commercial IoT platform, IBM Bluemix, and a Bluemix Sample Dashboard.
+.
+In the System Setup section, you will find guides that will walk you through configuring each of the components.

 **It is important that you complete each section before moving onto